aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/tga/_index.md

 ﻿---
-title: Convert from TGA to other supported formats using Aspose.Imaging for Java
+title: Convert from TGA(Targa Graphic) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/tga
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from TGA to other formats using Java platform
+description: Aspose.Imaging API can easily convert from TGA(Targa Graphic) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from TGA format using Aspose.Imaging for Java" h2="Convert from TGA image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from TGA format using Aspose.Imaging for Java" h2="Convert from TGA(Targa Graphic) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from TGA images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from TGA(Targa Graphic) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from TGA format to other available formats using Aspose.Imaging for Java.
+Truevision TGA, often referred to as TARGA, is a raster graphics file format created by Truevision Inc. (now part of Avid Technology).
+It was the native format of TARGA and VISTA boards, which were the first graphic cards for IBM-compatible PCs to support Highcolor/truecolor display.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}